Introduction

 But they are not invincible.
 Tomorrow’s winners must be redesigned to thrive in the digital, hyperconnected age to develop digital products that satisfy customers, gain an edge over competitors, and ensure they stay ahead of the would-be disruptors.
 This is not just a defensive necessity, but a gateway to rapid growth.

 The imperative of software adoption has driven organizations to undergo “software-driven transformation.”
 This transformation manifests in a variety of ways.
-These include accelerating software adoption, increasing software development maturity, establishing new software houses, and even becoming software companies.
+These include accelerating software adoption, increasing software development maturity, establishing new software houses, and embracing AI, including augmenting traditional software engineering with Generative AI, to drive new revenue through software.
 Today, around 25% of companies from traditional industries already consider themselves software companies, and around another 20-40% (depending on the industry) believe they will be in the next 3-5 years.
 Organizations are investing one-fifth of their R&D budgets into software, with more than 50% of this in product/engineering services and customer-facing areas.

 So, if these large companies are here to stay, how can they transform themselves into the software-driven companies that were supposed to replace them, and develop the software-driven products of the future?